 This might seem a little abstract to you right now, so we wanted to give you a clearer picture of what your meals should look like.
 When looking at the different food categories, here's how you could make sweet or savory well-rounded vegan meals.

 Pick one or more of each category - for advanced plant munchers, feel free to add some vegetables like spinach or frozen cauliflower to your smoothies.

 Fresh, dried, frozen such as berries, apples, bananas

 Soy milk, soy yogurt, tofu (for scramble), peanut butter

 Lunch & Dinner Blueprint

 Again, pick one or several examples of each category - depending on your energy or weight goals, you can choose to incorporate more vegetables or nuts.

 Beans, lentils, tofu, soy milk, hummus, tempeh

-Nuts, seeds, fruit, sauces, spices, condiments
+Nuts, seeds, nut or seed butter, fruit, sauces, spices, condiments

 As for snacks, there are no fixed rules – just try not to use this time of day to sneak some junk or vending machine food into your diet.
 Some better ideas are fresh fruit, dried fruit, nuts, whole grain crackers, rice cakes, hummus, veggie sticks, roasted chickpeas, granola bars, oil-free popcorn, or simply some leftovers.